Wheel of the Year: A Beginners Guide to Sabbats, Seasons, and Sacred Rhythm

 Theme: The sun reaches its power as we celebrate growth and joy.

 Known by modern Wiccans and pagans as Litha, the summer solstice celebrates light and abundance on the longest day of the year.
 It honors the sun at its peak, embracing the energy of nature in full bloom.
 This festival symbolizes growth, action, and the shift toward the year's waning half.
+This is the longest day of the year and it quietly marks how the days

 Celebrate Litha with a seasonal feast featuring fresh herbs, honey-based dishes, and traditional crafts like corn dollies.
 Gather with loved ones to honor the sun's power, or take a quiet moment to leave an offering for the Spirit realm in gratitude for nature's abundance.
 Litha encourages us to pause, reflect, and align with the vibrant energy of midsummer